cscart/docs/en/user_guide/manage_products/features/feature_attributes.rst

 General
 =======

-* **Name**—the name of the feature that only appears in the Administration panel to help you distinguish between multiple options that have the same storefront name.
+* **Name**—the name of the feature that only appears in the Administration panel to help you distinguish between multiple features that have the same storefront name.

 * **Storefront name**—the name of the product feature as it appears on the storefront.